 The National Merit Scholarship Program is an academic competition for recognition and scholarships that began in 1955.

 Congratulations Shannon, Chris and Joe!!

 Shannon Gray was crowned Miss Rockland at half-time of the Homecoming Game which the Bulldogs won 21-7!!
-The six nominees, Leah O’Bryan, Dawn Bille, Brooke McDonald, Macayla Sheehan, Danielle Oliver and Shannon, were escorted by their parents onto the field.
+The six nominees, Leah O’Bryan, Dawn Bille, Brooke MacDonald, Macayla Sheehan, Danielle Oliver and Shannon, were escorted by their parents onto the field.
 Congratulations to all the girls!!